 The idea is to portray fallen soldiers awakening for one night to commemorate the centenary of Armistice.
-These soldiers stand guard sacrificing their sleep to keep watch over our sleeping cities.
-The installations will be projected throughout the night and as the sun rises on the dawn of Remembrance Day, they slowly fade into the rising sun.
-Their watch is over and they pass once more into eternal sleep to join their fallen comrades.
+These soldiers stand guard sacrificing their sleep to keep watch over our sleeping cities, while searching for fallen comrades and loved ones.
+They are projected throughout the night and as the sun rises on the dawn of Remembrance Day, they slowly fade into the rising sun.
+Their time is over and they pass once more into eternal sleep to join their fallen comrades.

 For Bristol Cathedral the projection the piece will depict a fallen WW1 soldier facing east waiting for the rising sun.
 By using the cathedral, the idea is to draw the audience’s attention to the contrast with the eternal sleep of the soldiers who are commemorated within.